sph-mn/sescript/readme.md

 * translate scheme comments. scheme comments dont appear in the output, only ``(ses-comment "comment string")`` or ses-insert can be used. could use guile-reader but because that is a difficult to handle dependency it might be better to preprocess and replace all comments with ses-comment expressions
 * add a command-line option to load custom syntax extensions from a file
 * more syntax checks and error messages
-* an extension that supports hygienic macros and a scheme like module system. it would be easy to add something that allows generating sescript code with scheme. for syntax-rules/syntax-case, pattern matching that supports nested lists would be needed, ice-9-match could be used or maybe the simple split-by-pattern from sph-list can be extended to support nested patterns
+* an extension that supports hygienic macros and a scheme like module system. it would be easy to add something that allows generating sescript code using inline scheme. for syntax-rules/syntax-case, pattern matching that supports nested lists would be needed, ice-9-match could be used or maybe the simple split-by-pattern from [sph-lib](https://github.com/sph-mn/sph-lib) (sph list) can be extended to support nested patterns